johhoi/codeleft/about.md

 The idea of this site is to collect and link code projects that either are directly political or that could be a tool for people being directly political.

+This is about real issues for the future of our society and even though the domain name CodeLeft was short and sweet, this is really a place for **Socialist Software**.

 #### FAQ
 **Q1.
 I know of a code project but it is for illegal purposes, will you add it?**